 Forensic and Addiction Psychiatrist located in Park Slope, Brooklyn, NY & Financial District, New York, NY

 If you’re in the grips of depression, it may seem like the loneliest place on earth.
 The fact is that depression is one of the most common mental disorders in the United States, affecting more than 16 million adults.
 While this number may provide some consolation, better still is the care and guidance of a psychotherapist trained in treating depression, such as David Salvage, MD, FAPM.
-Dr. Salvage uses a combination approach that helps his patients in Tribeca (Civic Center area) and Brooklyn (Park Slope), New York, break free from depression and find happiness again.
+Dr. Salvage uses a combination approach that helps his patients in the Financial District and Brooklyn (Park Slope), New York, break free from depression and find happiness again.
 To learn more, call or use the online scheduler to book an appointment.

 Depression strikes people in many different ways, and in many different degrees.
 At its core, depression is a mood disorder that can have a moderate to severe impact on your thoughts, emotions, and, ultimately, your daily life.

 If you’ve had depressive symptoms every day for more than two weeks, this qualifies as major depression.

 Persistent depressive disorder